Permutation Entropy for the Characterization of the Attractive Hamiltonian Mean-Field Model: Introduction

-However, these QSS are not only characterized by the structures in the spin's phase-space and the average magnetization. \citet{Rivera2022} noticed that the the magnetization time series may present fluctuations with different amplitude and modulation characteristics, depending on the initial $u_0$ and $M_0$, that may contain information of the type of QSS.
-Additionally, the HMF model is characterized by chaotic behavior and anomalous diffusive behavior of its particles over time~\cite{Latora1999, Yamaguchi2003, Pluchino2004a, Ginelli2011}; it exhibits the formation of both ordered and disordered spatial structures~\cite{Dauxois2000, Barré2002}; the formation of clusters can be considered as universal attractors~\cite{Pakter2011, Levin2014}; it is self-organized~\cite{Barré2002, Bachelard2008}; it is robust in its quasi-stationary states (QSS)~\cite{Jain2007, Pluchino2007, Staniscia2009}; and it is compatible with the maximum entropy principle~\cite{Antoniazzi2007c, martelloni2016}.
-These features can be utilized to characterize and understand the HMF model's behavior as a complex system.
+However, these QSS are not only characterized by the structures in the spin's phase-space and the average magnetization.
+Indeed, the magnetization time series may present fluctuations with different amplitude and modulation characteristics, depending on the initial $u_0$ and $M_0$, that may contain information about the type of QSS~\cite{Rivera2024}.
+Additionally, the HMF model is characterized by chaotic behavior and anomalous diffusive behavior of its particles over time~\cite{Latora1999, Yamaguchi2003, Pluchino2004a, Ginelli2011}.
+It also exhibits the formation of both ordered and disordered spatial structures~\cite{Dauxois2000, Barré2002}, and the clusters that emerge in phase-space can be considered universal attractors~\cite{Pakter2011, Levin2014}.
+Moreover, the model demonstrates self-organization~\cite{Barré2002, Bachelard2008} and robustness in its QSSs~\cite{Jain2007, Pluchino2007, Staniscia2009}, while also being compatible with the maximum entropy principle~\cite{Antoniazzi2007c, martelloni2016}.
+These features indicate that the HMF model shares key characteristics with complex systems, particularly in its emergent structures and non-trivial macroscopic behavior.
+While a deeper investigation is needed to determine whether it exhibits traits such as adaptability or self-tuning, its dynamics can nonetheless be effectively analyzed using tools from complexity science.

-In this work, we characterize the fluctuations in the magnetization of the HMF model by using the permutation entropy~\cite{bandt2002}.
-The permutation entropy is one of various measures to characterize complex systems, which describes the dynamics of systems in terms of order and disorder, and can be used to evaluate the dispersion or randomness within an ordered series.
-It is a simple analytical measure, with an extremely rapid calculation speed, robust and invariant to linear and monotonic transformations, and useful if there is dynamic and observational noise~\cite{bandt2002}.
-A representation space based on this measure is the complexity-entropy plane~\cite{Rosso2007}, which differentiates between chaotic and stochastic systems, thus being able to understand the temporal dynamics of the system, differentiate between Gaussian and non-Gaussian processes, and among varying degrees of correlations.
+In this work, we investigate whether the QSSs of the HMF model can be characterized solely through magnetization fluctuations using the permutation entropy~\cite{bandt2002}.
+Our goal is to determine if these measures reveal meaningful information about the QSSs' nature and their phase transitions.
+The permutation entropy is a widely used measure to characterize ordered series, quantifying the balance between order and disorder in a system, and assessing the dispersion or randomness within a sequence.
+It is computationally efficient, robust against observational noise, and invariant to linear and monotonic transformations~\cite{bandt2002}.
+A representation space based on this measure is the complexity-entropy plane~\cite{Rosso2007}, which allows distinguishing between chaotic and stochastic systems.
+It provides insight into the temporal dynamics of the system and helps identify whether the underlying process follows a Gaussian or non-Gaussian distribution, as well as assess different levels of correlation.